quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP Message Exchanges

-A client sends an HTTP request on a new request stream ({{stream-request}}).
-A server sends an HTTP response on a response stream ({{stream-response}}).
-The response stream header includes the stream ID of the request stream.
+A client sends an HTTP request on a new bidirectional stream ({{stream-request}}).
+A server sends an HTTP response on the corresponding stream, managed by the QUIC layer.

 An HTTP message (request or response) consists of: